Pattern for Tudor Girl's Kirtles and Petticoats

 - Detail from The St Bartholomew’s day massacre, 1572 - Francois Dubois, Lausanne

 Please note this is a children's pattern and see the sizing information below to ensure you're selecting the correct pattern for your child.
-See our other listings for the adult version of this pattern.

 Age 8 - 12 years